yaegashi/easy-basic-auth-proxy/README.md

 ## Sample solution with Azure Container Apps

 Use [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview) to deploay this solution on Azure Container Apps.
-After provisioning Azure resources with the CLI, you will need to configure the container app in the Azure Portal.

 ```console
 $ mkdir my-solution